| Courses & Credits

 Located on Mount Scopus, overlooking the old city, the Hebrew University has language and computer laboratories, sports facilities, a student union, and a library with over three million items.

 Despite its similarities to the U.S. system of education, Hebrew University is not easy; the curriculum is demanding.
-All students take the Ulpan, an intensive Hebrew language course, before the academic year.
-Options for the Ulpan include an immersion program in Hebrew and working on a kibbutz.
+All students take the Ulpan, an intensive Hebrew language course, before the semester or academic year.
 Rigorous Hebrew instruction is required throughout the semester or year abroad.
 In addition to the Ulpan, language classes continue two or three times a week each semester.
 As with any language and culture, however, the best instructor is practical experience, and hands-on activities are the strength of the Rothberg School.
 Archaeology professors bring students to actual digs, religion professors turn to original manuscripts of sacred texts, and politics professors use the Middle East itself to illustrate political dynamics.
 Students can attend political seminars and conduct on- site research.

 The Hebrew University divides its academic calendar into two semesters, with four or five classes being a full load each semester.
+Students typically take 6 credits of Hebrew or Arabic during the semester and 9 credits of elective courses.
+The Ulpan is a 5 credit intensive language program so students receive 20 credits total during the semester!
 No prior knowledge of Hebrew is necessary; students select their courses from the many taught in English at the Rothberg School.
 However, students with sufficient knowledge of Hebrew may also choose to take university courses taught in Hebrew.
 Grades are based on final exams, papers, and classroom participation.
 An academic advisor provides guidance to students.

 Hebrew University also offers an Arabic Immersion program as well as a Modern Standard Arabic program